janwilmans/OpenCanary/README.md

 * description - actual message the was reported
 * link - tool specific links where [n] refers back to a 0-indexed column (so 0=priority, 1=team etc.)

+## category and rule
+Its important the rule is specific enough to advice can be offered on how to handle a particular issue.
+This is because the rule is what makes links to the Wiki pages unique.
+Conversely the category must be broad enough to group silimar issues together, but typically only issues with the same priority.
+However, the latter is not strictly required, specfic rules _can_ have a different priority from their category.

 ## links
 The links are intended to be combined in the report in such a way that when the value in 'priority' is clicked, it is linking to the url in [0]{url} etc. This way any tool can add custom links into the report.